Denisbrezu/DM-Project/README.md

 This project scrapes detailed player statistics from domestic football leagues around the world using [FBRef](https://fbref.com).
 The scraper is built using Selenium and BeautifulSoup, and it compiles data into a structured CSV dataset of over **35,000 players** across multiple tiers and leagues.

+The date of the dataset is 28.05.2025.

+Team Members: Agoci Roberto, Bledea Christian, Brezovan Denis, Manolache Alexandru.

 ---

 ## 📌 Features